 - activate and use the card on eligible expenses

-The more you use your FSA card, the more familiar you will become with how it works.
-You will learn where to purchase items (and where not to purchase items), what is deemed “eligible” and grow to understand common processes FSA holders know, like how to submit a claim.
+The more you use your Beniversal Card, the more familiar you will become with how it works.
+You will learn where to purchase items, where not to purchase items, what is deemed “eligible”, and grow to understand common processes FSA holders know, like how to submit a claim.

 As you become more familiar with your card, you can avoid the third stage of the Four Stages of the FSA: Frustration.

 Frustration can be common among early FSA users.
-It usually occurs because your FSA card didn’t work the way you expected.
+It usually occurs because your Beniversal Card didn’t work the way you expected.
 Thankfully, the frustration involved with FSAs can often be avoided.

 Avoiding Frustration with your FSA card

-Your FSA card is designed to work at stores where most of the items being sold are eligible.
+Your Beniversal Card is designed to work at stores where most of the items being sold are eligible.
 Take the pharmacy as an example.

 There are very few items you can buy at a pharmacy that are not eligible, so it is likely your card will be accepted at checkout.